thadUra/Twitch-Chat-Sentiment-Analysis/README.md

 ##### Backend

 The backend contains the bulk of all API and web socket traffic to take the computational load off of the frontend.
 After a web socket connection is initiated and established by the frontend, the backend will then connect to the Twitch chat client via the tmi.js library.
+Event handlers are utilized to perform any necessary operations whenever a chat message is received by the Twitch chat client.
+The main operation consists of taking that message, preprocessing it (scraping Twitch message object and filtering bot messages), and sending it to the Sentiment API on Google Cloud.
+Once that sentiment analysis is provided, it emits a message to the web socket to display on the frontend.

 ##### Limitations